sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Processes-and-Virtual-Memory.md

 ![[Pasted image 20230228130009.png]]

-Since pages are very large, TLB lookups are rare, but if this happens then the PTE needs to be searched for in L1 cache, then L2, etc.
+Since pages are very large, TLB lookup misses are rare, but if this happens then the PTE needs to be searched for in L1 cache, then L2, etc.

 ![[Pasted image 20230228130112.png]]